 Have 20 minutes?
-Read the full Workgroup Consultation document
+Read the full Code Administrator Consultation document

 Have 1 hour?
-Read the full Workgroup Consultation document and annexes
+Read the full Code Administrator Consultation document and annexes

 Status summary: The Workgroup have finalised the proposer's solution as well as 3 Workgroup Alternative CUSC Modifications.
-They are now seeking approval of this report from the Panel, and that the Workgroup have met their Terms of Reference and can proceed to Code Administrator Consultation.
+The CUSC Panel have reviewed the workgroup's report and the Code Administrator is now consulting on this proposed change.

-This modification is expected to have a: high impact Generator Users liable for generation TNUoS and National Grid ESO Governance route This modification will be assessed by a Workgroup and Ofgem will make the decision on whether it should be implemented.
+This modification is expected to have a: high impact Generator Users liable for generation TNUoS and National Grid ESO Governance route This modification has been assessed by a Workgroup and Ofgem will make the decision on whether it should be implemented.
 Who can I talk to about the change?
-Proposer: Grahame Neale, National Grid ESO grahame.neale@nationalgrideso.com 07787 261242 Code Administrator Chair: Joseph Henry ioseph.henry2@nationalgrideso.com 07970 673220
+Proposer: Grahame Neale, National Grid ESO grahame.neale@nationalgrideso.com 07787 261242 Code Administrator Chair: Joseph Henry ioseph.henry2@nationalgrideso.com 07970 673220 How do I respond?
+Send your response proforma to cusc.team@nationalgrideso.com by 5pm on 24 June 2020.